-- c.
-Discharges stormwater from the MS4 to a surface water of Washington State; and - d.
-Is not eligible for a waiver or exemption under S1.C. below. - 2.
-All other operators of MS4s, including special purpose districts, which meet the criteria for a regulated small MS4 shall obtain coverage under this Permit.
-Other operators of small MS4s may include, but are not limited to: flood control, or diking and drainage districts, schools including universities, and correctional facilities that own or operate a small MS4 serving non-agricultural land uses. - 3.
-Any other operators of small MS4s may be required by Ecology to obtain coverage under this permit or an alternative NPDES permit if Ecology determines the small MS4 is a significant source of pollution to surface waters of the state.
+2. All other operators of MS4s, including special purpose districts, which meet the criteria for a regulated small MS4 shall obtain coverage under this Permit.
+Other operators of small MS4s may include, but are not limited to: flood control, or diking and drainage districts; schools, including universities; and correctional facilities that own or operate a small MS4 serving non-agricultural land uses.

+- 3. Any other operators of small MS4s may be required by Ecology to obtain coverage under this Permit or an alternative NPDES permit if Ecology determines the small MS4 is a significant source of pollution to surface waters of the State.
 Notification of Ecology's determination that permit coverage is required will be through the issuance of an Administrative Order issued in accordance with RCW 90.48. - 4.
-The owner or operator of a regulated small MS4 may obtain coverage under this Permit as a Permittee, Co-permittee, or Secondary Permittee as defined in S1.D.1. below. - 5.
+The owner or operator of a regulated small MS4 may obtain coverage under this Permit as a Permittee, Co-Permittee, or Secondary Permittee as defined in S1.D.1, below. - 5.
 Pursuant to 40 CFR 122.26(f), any person or organization may petition Ecology to require that additional small MS4s obtain coverage under this Permit.
-The process for petitioning Ecology is: - a.
-The person or organization shall submit a complete petition in writing to Ecology.
+The process for petitioning Ecology is: - The person or organization shall submit a complete petition in writing to Ecology.
 A complete petition shall address each of the relevant factors for petitions outlined on Ecology's website. - b.
 In making its determination on the petition, Ecology may request additional information from either the petitioner or the entity that is the subject of the petition. - c.
 Ecology will make a final determination on a complete petition within 180 days of receipt of the petition and inform both the petitioner and the MS4 of the decision, in writing. - d.
 If Ecology's final determination is that the candidate MS4 will be regulated, Ecology will issue an order to the operator of the MS4 requiring them to obtain coverage under this Permit.
 The order will specify: - i.
-The geographic area of permit coverage for the MS4; - ii.
-Any modified dates or deadlines for developing and implementing this Permit, as appropriate to the MS4, and for submitting their first annual report; and

-- iii.
-A deadline for the operator of the MS4 to submit a complete Notice of Intent (see Appendix 5) to Ecology. - C. Owners and operators of an otherwise regulated small MS4 are not required to obtain coverage under this Permit if: - 1.
+The geographic area of permit coverage for the MS4. - ii.
+Any modified dates or deadlines for developing and implementing this Permit, as appropriate to the MS4, and for submitting their first annual report. - iii.
+A deadline for the operator of the MS4 to submit a complete Notice of Intent (NOI, provided on Ecology's website) to Ecology. - C. Owners and operators of an otherwise regulated small MS4 are not required to obtain coverage under this Permit if: - 1.
 The small MS4 is operated by: - a.
-A federal entity, including any department, agency or instrumentality of the executive, legislative, and judicial branches of the Federal government of the United States. - b.
-Federally recognized Indian Tribes located within Indian Country, including all trust or restricted lands within the 1873 Survey Area of the Puyallup Tribe of Indians; or - c.
+A federal entity, including any department, agency, or instrumentality of the executive, legislative, and judicial branches of the Federal government of the United States. - b.
+Federally recognized Indian Tribes located within Indian Country, including all trust or restricted lands within the 1873 Survey Area of the Puyallup Tribe of Indians. - c.
 The Washington State Department of Transportation.